The Producers (musical): Act II

-Leo and Ulla are left alone in Max's office ('redecorated' by Ulla), and they start to fall in love ("That Face").
+Leo and Ulla are left alone in Max's office, which she has "redecorated", and they start to fall in love ("That Face").
 Max walks in and sees the tempting form of Ulla's covered behind ("That Face" (reprise)).

-At the auditions for the title role, Hitler, one terrible actor after another is rejected by Roger in summary fashion.
+At the auditions for the role of Hitler, Roger rejects one actor after another in summary fashion.
 Finally, a frustrated Franz performs his own jazzy rendition of "Haben Sie Gehört Das Deutsche Band?", at the end of which Max approves Franz's audition.
-Opening night arrives, and after Leo curses the production by wishing everyone "good luck" ("You Never Say 'Good Luck' on Opening Night"), Franz literally breaks his leg falling down the stairs.
-Roger is the only one who knows the part of Hitler, and he rushes to the dressing room to get ready.
-The curtain rises, and Max and Leo watch the theatrical disaster unfold ("Springtime for Hitler").
-Unfortunately, Roger's performance is so campy and outrageous that the audience mistakes it for satire, and the show becomes a surprise smash.
+Opening night arrives ("Opening Night" (reprise)), and after Leo curses the production by wishing everyone "good luck" rather than the traditional "break a leg" ("You Never Say 'Good Luck' on Opening Night"), Franz literally breaks his leg falling down the stairs.
+Roger is the only one other than Franz who knows the part of Hitler, and he rushes to the dressing room to get ready.
+The curtain rises, and Max and Leo watch the opening number ("Springtime for Hitler"), which shocks the audience, before sneaking away.
+Unfortunately, Roger plays Hitler so flamboyantly that the audience mistakes the show for satire, and it becomes a surprise smash.